daattali/advanced-shiny/README.md

 When selecting files using a `fileInput()`, the filenames of the selected files are not retained.
 This is not usually a problem because usually you only care about the contents of a file and not its name.
 But sometimes you may actually need to know the original name of each selected file.
 This example shows how to write a simple function `fixUploadedFilesNames()` to rename uploaded files back to their original names.

-<h2 id="url-inputs">Prepopulate Shiny inputs when an app loads based on URL parameters</h2>
+<h2 id="url-inputs">Pre-populate Shiny inputs when an app loads based on URL parameters</h2>

 **[Link to code](./url-inputs)**